Erms Valley Railway: History

 The temporary closure of the railway began in the summer of 1971; the DB abandoned operations on the last section between the loading point of the URACA pump factory and Kunstmühle.
 On Friday, 27 May 1976, the last regular passenger service ran to Urach, but freight traffic was still maintained to URACA.
 Special excursion trains also operated on the line.
 In July 1983, Urach was declared to be a spa town and renamed Bad Urach, but freight traffic continued to fall.
 At the end of 1989, the sparse freight between the crossing loop at Dettingen Gsaidt and Bad Urach was finally abandoned.

-Current situation

-The aspirations of the neighbouring communities, especially the spa town of Bad Urach, to revive rail transport led first to the establishment of the Ermstal-Verkehrsgesellschaft mbH (“Erms Valley Transport Company”, EVG).
+The aspirations of the neighbouring communities, especially the spa town of Bad Urach, to revive rail transport led first to the establishment of the Ermstal-Verkehrsgesellschaft mbH ("Erms Valley Transport Company", EVG).
 This took over the line on 28 December 1993 with effect from 1 January 1994 from the former Deutsche Bundesbahn for the symbolic price of one Deutschmark.
 In 1995, the EVG was reformed as the Erms-Neckar-Bahn AG (ENAG) in Bad Urach.

-On 1 August 1999, regular passenger services to Bad Urach were resumed, with traffic operated by DB ZugBus Regionalverkehr Alb-Bodensee GmbH (RAB), a Deutsche Bahn subsidiary that operates buses and trains in the region.
-Since then, Regionalbahn trains, composed of Stadler Regio-Shuttle RS1 (class 650) diesel railcars, have run every hour from Herrenberg running via the Ammer Valley Railway and the Plochingen–Tübingen railway to Bad Urach, but some services run only between Bad Urach and Metzingen or Reutlingen.
-The regular services were preceded by the operation of tourist services on weekends in the summer of 1998.

-Parallel to the Erms Valley Railway, the RAB also operates bus, the timetables of which are coordinated with the train timetable.
+In May 1998, tourist traffic began on weekends and public holidays.
+Regular passenger traffic to Bad Urach was resumed on 1 August 1999.
+In this context, three new stations were put into operation in the municipality of Dettingen an der Erms (Dettingen-Lehen, Dettingen-Freibad and Dettingen-Gsaidt).
+In 2004, the Bad Urach Ermstalklinik station was opened and the maximum line speed was increased to 80 km/h.